 Infrastructure as Code for MLOps with Terraform

-Stop conjuring infrastructure by hand.
-Provision the VPC, EKS cluster, ECR, S3, and the GitHub OIDC role with Terraform — reproducible, reviewable, and destroyable on demand.
-Part 7 of the MLOps series.
+Stop building infrastructure by hand.
+Provision the VPC, EKS cluster, ECR, S3, and the GitHub OIDC role with Terraform — reproducible, reviewable, and easy to destroy on demand.
+Part 8 of the MLOps series.

-Count how many times this series has waved a hand at infrastructure.
+Count how many times this series has assumed infrastructure into existence.
 Part four assumed an ECR repo and an IAM role.
-Part five assumed an S3 bucket and a Postgres for MLflow.
-Part six opened with "assume a cluster already exists," then leaned on an ALB controller and a VPC with exactly the right subnet tags.
+Part five assumed an S3 bucket and a Postgres database for MLflow.
+Part seven opened with "assume a cluster already exists," then relied on an ALB controller and a VPC with exactly the right subnet tags.
 That's a lot of assuming.
-Every one of those is something you could click together in the AWS console in an afternoon — and that afternoon is the trap.
+Every one of those things could be clicked together in the AWS console in an afternoon, and that afternoon is the trap.

-ClickOps infrastructure works right up until you need to explain it, change it, or rebuild it.
-Six months on, nobody remembers which boxes got ticked, the staging environment has quietly drifted from production, and recreating any of it is archaeology.
+Infrastructure built by console clicks works fine — right up until you need to explain it, change it, or rebuild it.
+Six months later, nobody remembers which boxes were ticked, the staging environment has quietly drifted away from production, and recreating any of it means digging through old history.
 We spent this whole series making the model and the app reproducible.
-Leaving the infrastructure as a pile of manual console clicks undoes that discipline at the most expensive layer.
+Leaving the infrastructure as a pile of manual console clicks throws that discipline away at the most expensive layer.

-Terraform is how we make the infrastructure reproducible too — the VPC, the cluster, the registry, the bucket, the IAM role, all as version-controlled code you can create, review in a pull request, and destroy on demand.
-This is the article that stops the hand-waving and defines everything the previous four assumed.
+Terraform is how we make the infrastructure reproducible too — the VPC, the cluster, the registry, the bucket, the IAM role — all as version-controlled code you can create, review in a pull request, and destroy on demand.
+This is the article that defines everything the previous four parts assumed.

 What we're provisioning, and which part needed it

-- →VPC — the 2-AZ network the cluster lives in; the subnet tags part six's Ingress needs to find its ALB.
+- →VPC — the 2-AZ network the cluster lives in; the subnet tags part seven's Ingress needs to find its ALB.

-- →EKS — the Kubernetes cluster part six deploys into.
+- →EKS — the Kubernetes cluster part seven deploys into.

 - →ECR — the immutable-tag registry the part-four pipeline pushes to.